Amphicarpaea bracteata: Biology

+Leaf and floral biology

 Leaves have three leaflets and are held alternately on twining stems.

-Flowers are pink to white and bloom from late summer to autumn.
+Flowers are pink to white, pendulate or bell-shaped, and bloom from late summer to autumn.
 The flowers are either open for cross-pollination or closed and self-pollinating.
 The closed flowers may be above or below ground.

 Seeds from open flowers are held in a flat pod, pointed at both ends, that dries when mature and twists to release the seeds.
 Seeds from closed flowers are held in round pods with a single seed each.
 The roots and the cooked seeds from under the ground are edible.
-The seeds which become subterranean from flowers on stolons give it the name peanut.
+The seeds which become subterranean from flowers on stolons give it the name hog peanut.

+Aerial cleistogamous flowers usually develop as single flowers or in a pair located at the basal section of the plant.
+They have one ovary, with one to three ovules, and ten anthers.
+Subterranean cleistogamous flowers form on underground stolons or cotyledons formed by the plant.
+These flowers can only develop in dark and moist conditions.
+They contain one ovary, with one to two ovules, and two fertile anthers.

+Aerial chasmogamous flowers are located on the distal nodes of the plant, containing one ovary, with three ovules, and ten diadelphous stamens that are joined by their filaments.

+Fruits

+Similar to other species of legumes, both aerial cleistogamous and chasmogamous flowers produce dry fruits with a hard casing.
+Cleistogamous flowers produce fruits containing one to three seeds, and chasmogamous flowers produce flowers containing one to four seeds.
+Subterranean cleistogamous flowers develop into immature fruits that usually contain a large, fleshy seed with a thin seed casing, or pericarp.

 Location

-This plant can be found in eastern North America, as well as further west into the Midwestern region, including Indiana, Illinois, and Wisconsin.
+This plant can be found in eastern North America, as well as further west into the Midwestern region, including Iowa, Indiana, Illinois, and Wisconsin.

+Growth

+The hog-peanut is a twinning annual vine that grows by wrapping itself around neighboring structures.
+The vines produce aerial and subterranean seed pods.
+Individuals from aerial seeds tend to produce smaller seeds and mature plants, while individuals from subterranean seeds produce larger seeds with plants growing larger and more rapidly than those from aerial seeds.
+This dimorphism might be attributed to the trade-offs and constraints that developed from having diverse reproductive strategies.
+A. bracteata grows best in shaded and moist conditions, but can also be successful in unshaded habitats.